 The lower back is incredibly important in good posture and avoiding lower back pain, which affects 70% of people at some point.

-Core Stability—This exercise is designed to work the core area, including the obliques and the transverse abdomens (TrA), the deepest of the 6 abdominal muscles crucial for stability/balance.
+Core Stability—This exercise is designed to work the core, including the obliques and the transverse abdominis (TrA), the deepest of the 6 abdominal muscles crucial for stability/balance.

 Providing Functional Fitness Benefits: